MarounGrey-Notes/Tech-Interview-Preparation/Managerial-Questions.md

 * I would meet with the team and departments to see if we can temporarily redirect workflows from non-essential projects
 * I would start looking into outsourcing options to meet demand

 ### Who is more important old customer or new customer?
+Both old and new customers are important, but their significance may vary depending on the context.
+Old customers have already established a relationship with the company and have shown trust and loyalty by returning for additional services.
+It is crucial to nurture and maintain these relationships, as they can provide long-term stability and potential for referrals.
+On the other hand, new customers represent growth opportunities and can bring fresh perspectives, new business, and expand the customer base.
+Striking a balance between nurturing existing relationships and actively seeking new ones is essential for sustainable business growth.
+Ultimately, a customer-centric approach that values and caters to the needs of both old and new customers is the ideal approach for long-term success.